salman-ar-sar/BlockchainTodo/README.md

 3. Run npm install in the project file directory
 4. Run the command npm run dev.
 Then will open a new window in your browser.
 5. In Ganache, take the private key of the first address and add it to MetaMask.
 6. In MetaMask you have to add a new connection.
-The URP URL will be in Ganache.
+The URL will be in Ganache.
 7. Finally, you can add and complete a task using a blockchain application.

 Credits: